-- The complete isCon[®] conductor must be located in the protection area of the lightning protection system. - The black conductor may not be routed in the earth or painted.
-For routing in the earth or if planning to paint them, use the grey isCon Pro+ 75 GR conductor. - Only use the accessories for fastening (see section 5.5.3 on page 20). - The isCon[®] conductor may only be connected onward using the OBO connection elements of the appropriate isCon[®] variant. - An isCon[®] conductor may not be extended. - When making route changes, maintain the minimum bend radius (see Tab.
-2 on page 11). - Route the isCon[®] conductor in such a way that it cannot be damaged by sharp-edged objects. - If the isCon[®] conductor is damaged, the entire section must be replaced, as otherwise the correct function cannot be guaranteed.
-This does not apply to the isCon[®] conductors Pro+ 75.
-The Pro+ 75 variants may exhibit any damage to the grey external jacket and/or protective jacket, if they are not used as touch protection.
+- The complete isCon[®] conductor must be located in the protection area of the lightning protection system. - If there is a lightening strike, the upstand on the edge of the flat roof (parapet) must not carry lightning current and must therefore be completely in the protection angle of the lightning protection system. - The black conductor may not be routed in the earth or painted.
+For routing in the earth or if painting is planned, use the grey isCon Pro+ 75 GR conductor. - Only use the accessories for fastening (see "5.5.3 Holder for the isCon[®] conductors" on page 20). - The isCon[®] conductor may only be connected onward using the OBO connection elements of the appropriate isCon[®] variant. - An isCon[®] conductor may not be extended. - When making route changes, maintain the minimum bend radius (see Tab.
+2 on page 11). - Route the isCon[®] conductor in such a way that it cannot be damaged by sharp-edged objects. - If the isCon® conductor is damaged, the entire section must be replaced, as otherwise the correct function cannot be guaranteed.
+This does not apply to the isCon® conductors Pro+ 75.
+The Pro+ 75 variants may exhibit any damage to the grey external jacket and/ or protective jacket, if they are not used as touch protection.
 However, the protective jacket must also be continuously present, even in cases of damage, and have a thickness of 0.2 mm.
 The black, weakly conductive layer may not be damaged or interrupted. - Ensure that the conductor is connected to the equipotential bonding of the structure as described in section 7.8.
-Create additional equipotential bonding for metallic objects which cross or run in parallel (see section 7.8.4 on page 54). - Special measures must be complied with for routing in potentially explosive areas (see "6.4 Installation in potentially explosive areas" on page 27). - No point of the protective jacket or black, weakly conductive layer of the isCon[®] conductor may come into contact with parts carrying lightning current. - Elements fastening the isCon[®] conductor may be spaced a maximum of 1 metre apart.
+Create additional equipotential bonding for metallic objects which cross or run in parallel (see "7.8.5 Installing additional potential connections" on page 62). - Special measures must be complied with for routing in potentially explosive areas (see "6.4 Installation in potentially explosive areas" on page 30). - No point of the protective jacket or black, weakly conductive layer of the isCon[®] conductor may come into contact with parts carrying lightning current. - Elements fastening the isCon[®] conductor may be spaced a maximum of 1 metre apart.